abqrnd/django-startup-template/README.md

 django-startup-template
 =======================

-A Django 1.4 template to kickstart a new web app.
+A Django 1.5.1 template to kickstart a new web app on a Webfaction server.

 Features
 ========
-Out of the box this project template provides the following packages and
+Out of the box this project template provides the following packages and functionality:
-functionality:

 1. Local and Production settings files.
 2. django-storage: Static file storage on Amazon S3.